jamesrweb/codewars-api-client/README.md

 This interface is for the methods that are accessible to use via a `ClientsOptions` instance.

-### The `SchemaInterface`

-This interface is for the methods required on the items exported from the `CodewarsApiClient\Schemas` namespace.

 ### The `ClientInterface`

 This interface is for the methods that are accessible to use via a `Client` instance.